K0LT/TPSI_R_D_J_M/README.md

 # 🐲 Monsters

 A Windows Forms-based monster-raising game written in C#.
-Players can collect, feed, and train monsters while managing their stats, health, and experience.
-The project focuses on modular design and solid UI logic for handling multiple monsters in a player’s collection.
+Players collect, train, and evolve monsters while engaging in mini-games, battling bosses, and managing health, experience, and inventory.
+The game features a clean, dynamic UI and modular architecture built with C# and WinForms.

 ---

 ## 🛠 Features

 - 🎮 **Player Monster Menu**
-  Displays up to four owned monsters with real-time health, icons, and names.
-Includes options to switch the active monster.
+  Displays up to four owned monsters with real-time stats including name, health, and icon.
+Allows switching between monsters.

+- ⚔️ **Boss Battles**
+  Fight powerful boss enemies as your monsters level up.

+- 🕹️ **Mini-Games**
+  Play interactive mini-games to earn experience and rewards for your monsters.

+- 🧪 **Leveling System**
+  Feed and train your monsters to level them up.
+Higher levels unlock tougher challenges.

+- 🎁 **Item & Inventory System**
+  Collect items through mini-games or battles.
+Use them to restore your monsters’ health or stamina.

 - 📊 **Health and Stats Display**
-  Progress bars show current health points for each monster.
+  Progress bars show real-time health.
+Future expansions may include experience, stamina, or attack bars.

 - 🔁 **Monster Switching System**
-  Players can change their currently active monster via confirmation dialogs.
+  Seamlessly change your active monster using the in-game confirmation menu.

 - 👤 **Player Avatars**
-  Dynamic avatar image based on user type (boy, girl, or other).
+  Dynamic avatar display based on user type: boy, girl, or other.

-- 🧠 **Binding-Driven UI Updates**
+- 🧠 **Data Binding**
-  Uses `BindingSource` to reflect live user data in the UI.
+  Uses `BindingSource` for responsive UI updates tied to user data and monster attributes.

 ---